Neos33/NAMTG/README.md

 - Music is quite a mess to work.
 - *move_wrap* function seems to not be working as it should be.
 - UI depth order.

+___

+The game works, I won't spend my time on this, if you want to fix the issues that still remaining then feel free to fork this project, good luck.